Share Code for Settled Status: Practical Guide

 • file a copy of the online confirmation and store it safely.

-The information from an online check is provided in real-time, allowing you to instantly check your new recruit’s EU settled status.
+The information from an online check is provided in real-time, allowing you to instantly check your the individual’s EU settled status.

 Provided the records show that the individual in question has been granted settled status, and you’re confident that the person in the photograph is the same person you plan to hire, you can proceed to onboard your new recruit.